Ryex/pyitect/README.md

         """
         print("Component `%s` loaded, required by `%s`, loaded from `%s`" % (component, plugin_required, plugin_loaded) )

-Providing multiple versions of a component from the same plugin
+<a id="multivers"></a>Providing multiple versions of a component from the same plugin
 ----------------------------------------------------------------

 what if you want to provide multiple versions of a component from the same plugin?